mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

    :figclass: align-center diagram

-This actuator takes a commanded heat level as an input and then injects that amount of heat into the system.
+This actuator takes a commanded heat level as an input and then injects that amount of heat into the zone it is connected to.

 The sensor is similarly simple: